virtualsquare/virtualsquare.github.io/status.md

 #### in Debian stable
   * libexecs (move to virtualsquare team)

-### vdeplug4
-Note: still in experimental, waiting to be promoted to unstable.

 ### purelibc
 purelibc 1.0.3 is in sid and testing.
 Some work must be done to port on some architectures.
 NEW: faccessat emulation added.
-NEW: teh compatibility problems for x32 should have been fixed.
+NEW: the compatibility problems for x32 should have been fixed.

 ### vdeplug\_slirp, vdeplug\_vdesl, vdeplug\_vlan
 Ready to be packaged.